 Smith Mountain Lake: 3 Short Hikes with Stunning Lake Views

-Smith Mountain Lake may be better known as a go-to destination for water sports, like kayaking, jet skiing and wake boarding, but there’s a lot to love on dry land, too.
+Smith Mountain Lake may be better known as a go-to destination for water sports, like kayaking, jet skiing and wake boarding, but there’s great hiking, too.

 This man-made lake – the second largest of all the lakes in Virginia – has more than 500 miles of shoreline.
 This means that there are plenty of hiking trails.

 This pristine lake is the centerpiece of Smith Mountain Lake State Park.
-Here you’ll find peaceful coves and waterways, but also more than a dozen blazed trails.
+There are peaceful coves and waterways, but also more than a dozen blazed trails.

-As you can imagine, the majority of steps you’ll take across multi-use park trails with names like Turtle Island and Walton Creek wow with delightful water views.
+The majority of your steps will be on multi-use park trails with names like Turtle Island and Walton Creek.
+You will be wowed by delightful water views.

 If you’re considering a getaway to Smith Mountain Lake, here are three hikes to check off while at the park.
 When you’re not out on the water, of course.